crashoverride777/swifty-ads/README.md

 private func configureSwiftyAds(from viewController: UIViewController) {
     #if DEBUG
-    // testDeviceIdentifiers: The test device indentifiers used for debugging purposes.
+    // testDeviceIdentifiers: The test device identifiers used for debugging purposes.
     // geography: Set your debug location for GDPR consent debugging purposes.
     // consentConfiguration: The debug consent configuration, .default, .resetOnLaunch or .disabled. let environment: SwiftyAdsEnvironment = .development(testDeviceIdentifiers: [], geography: .EEA, consentConfiguration: .default)